AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-A negative outcome of an audit or remote assessment performed by the Commission in a non-EU country may result in the imposition of trade-restrictive measures.
-This is to protect European consumers and/or animal and plant health, as well as to encourage competent authorities and food business operators to take action and implement any necessary corrective measures quickly.
-Examples of trade restrictive measures include increased checks at EU borders and, as a last resort, suspension of imports.
-The Commission reviews such measures periodically.
+A negative outcome of an audit or remote assessment performed by the European Commission in a non-EU country may result in measures to protect European consumers and/or EU animal and plant health, and to encourage competent authorities and food business operators to implement any necessary corrective measures quickly.
+Such measures can have an impact on trade, for example, increased checks at EU borders and, as a last resort, suspension of imports.
+Audits and assessments can also determine whether a country is permitted to begin or continue exporting animal products to the EU.

 Recommended Actions